 Twenty-one is a major milestone for a birthday.
 It signals the beginning of official adulthood, the age of majority and the right to imbibe alcoholic beverages.
 So while you and your sweetie may have partied hearty on that momentous birthday, turning 22 can seem to be somewhat of a letdown.
-But it doesn’t have to be and won't cost a fortune to turn a 22nd birthday into a day to remember.
+But it doesn’t have to be and it won't cost a fortune to turn a 22nd birthday into a day to remember.

 Turn Back the Clock

 Sometimes it's fun to slide away from the responsibilities of adulthood and return to the carefree days of being a kid.
 After a year of being officially an adult, throw a kid's party.
 Drag out photos of the birthday girl as a kid and pin them on a bulletin board with index cards for guest comments.
 Ask each guest to send you a photo from childhood.
 Write the guest's name on the back.
 Create a contest where everyone has to guess which photo belongs to which guest.
 Scour dollar stores for cheap toys for party gift bags.
 Hold a bubble blowing contest of who can blow the biggest bubble or the most bubbles within a certain time limit, say 10 seconds.
-Serve, what else, hot dogs, fish sticks and mac and cheese with jello shooters for dessert.
+Serve fun foods like hot dogs, fish sticks and mac and cheese with jello shooters for dessert.

 Double the Fun

 Outside games include the old-fashioned three-legged race, doubles at badminton or goofy golf in teams.
 Ask guests to bring double presents that cost no more than $10.
 For example, if the birthday boy loves beer, gifts could be two beer mugs, two bottles of imported beer or two cozies to keep the beer cold.
 If golf is his game, the gifts could be two bags of tees, two golf towels or two scorecards -- one filled in with a stellar score and the other blank.

 Some say that the college years are the best years of your life.
-Once you graduate at 22, the good times are over.
-So recognize that fact with a humorous over-the-hill party.
+If the party honoree will be a 22-year-old graduate, recognize that fact with a humorous over-the-hill party.
 This theme takes a little work but doesn't have to cost a bundle.
 Decorate in somber tones of black and gray hiding metallic silver.
 Use old bed sheets you've dyed to keep costs down.
 If you can't afford silver fabric use aluminum foil taped to the tables.